 Web Activity Lesson Plans

-- Students will be able to outline the principles and depth cues involved in perception.
+- Students will be able to describe the roles and responsibilities of the vice president.

 - Students will be able to explain how the process of selecting the vice president has evolved over time.

 - At first Electoral College representatives placed two votes; whichever candidate received the most votes became president, and whoever came in second became vice president.
 The 12th Amendment required the electors to cast separate votes for the president and vice president.
 Today, the presidential candidates choose the people who will run with them as vice presidential candidates, and the two run together as a party ticket.

 - The roles are to preside over the Senate, and to cast a tie-breaking vote should a Senate vote end in a tie.

 - In addition to ensuring the constitutional succession from vice president to president, the 25th Amendment provides for a process to fill a vacant vice presidency.

 - Students' responses will vary.